jovansgit/UFOs/UFOs/README.md

 ## Results:
  ### How to Perform Search
-  Using the filter search box, filter our data set by date, city, state, country, or shape.
+  Using the filter search box, users can filter our data set by date, city, state, country, or shape.
 The table will update if the user presses tab or enter.
-Use the multiple search criteria to filter data based on your needs
+Use the multiple search criteria to filter data based on your needs.
+If you want to remove a filter simply delete the text from the filter and click tab or enter.
   ![FilterSearch](static/images/FilterSearch.png)

 ## Summary: